kexiZeroing/kexiZeroing.github.io/src/blog/nodejs-learning-notes.md

 description: ""
 added: "May 20 2025"
 tags: [web]
-updatedDate: "May 21 2025"
+updatedDate: "July 17 2025"
 ---

 Node.js website (after redesign) has a Learn section added to the site’s main navigation.
-I spend some time to explore it and write down some notes.
+I spend some time to explore it and other sources I came across along the way.

 ## Getting Started
 Node.js thrives on an event-driven architecture, making it ideal for real-time I/O.